fibo/flow-view/README.md

 * `import { FlowViewCanvas } from 'flow-view'`

 Suppose your *container* is a div with id `drawing`.
-In your HTML, place a div where you want to mount the canvas.
+In your HTML, place a div where you want to mount flow-view canvas.

 ```html
 <style>